mattsilber/netclient/readme.md

 There are a few other things you can configure, including several request properties, but if you need more control you can just extend ApiRequest.

+##### Global API Request Properties
+Each WebRequest can have it's own individual header properties applied via addRequestProperty(String key, String value), or they can be applied globally via the GlobalApiRequestProperties singleton. e.g.

+    GlobalApiRequestProperties.getInstance(context)
+        .register("Some-Property", "some_value")
+        .register("Some-Other-Property", "some_other_value");

+##### Global API URL Parameters
+The GlobalApiUrlParams singleton can be used to append encoded properties to the end of each API URL automatically (i.e. ?key=value&other_key=other_value).
+Simply register the key/value pair and the ApiRequest will add them for you:

+    GlobalApiUrlParams.getInstance(context)
+        .register("some_key", "some_value")
+        .register("some_other_key", "some_other_value");

 ### SSL Support
-If you would like to use an SSL connection for your WebRequests, as of version 1.0.8, you must either provide a BKS Keystore file and a password (default cert is configurable through resources by overriding *R.string.nc__ssl_cert_password* and the actual keystore file, *R.raw.nc__cert.bks*) to the WebRequest, or you must disable the SSL security measures by calling *setSslUnsafeModeEnabled(boolean unsafeSslModeEnabled)* to accept all certificates.
+If you would like to use an SSL connection for your WebRequests, as of version 1.0.8, you provide a BKS Keystore file and a password (default cert is configurable through resources by overriding *R.string.nc__ssl_cert_password* and the actual keystore file, *R.raw.nc__cert.bks*) to the WebRequest.

-Note: You shouldn't disable the certificates in production; it's strictly meant for development.
+Note: For testing purposes only, you may disable the SSL security measures by calling *setSslUnsafeModeEnabled(boolean unsafeSslModeEnabled)* to accept all host name verifiers.
+Do NOT put that in production.

 If you need help generating the required files, check the wiki.